Matt-A-Bennett/vim-surround-funk/README.md

-# surround-funk.vim
+# surround-funk.vim (version 0.0.1)
-This was inspired by [tpope's surround.vim](https://github.com/tpope/vim-surround) and allows you to delete, change, yank, and paste the 'surrounding function':
+This was inspired by tpope's [surround.vim](https://github.com/tpope/vim-surround) and allows you to delete, change, yank, and paste the 'surrounding function':

 ```python